vsheyanov/chrome-zen-improvements/README.md

 2. Navigate to the Console tab
 3. Perform tab actions (open, close, switch tabs)
 4. View the logged events in the console

+## How Auto-Scroll Works

+When you have many tabs open and create a new tab:

+1. **Normal behavior**: New tab appears at the end, often not visible
+2. **With this extension**:
+   - New tab is moved to position 0 (first tab)
+   - Tab is automatically activated (focused)
+   - Chrome scrolls the tab bar to show the new tab
+   - You immediately see and can use the new tab

+This is especially useful when you have 10+ tabs open and the tab bar requires scrolling to see all tabs.

+## How New Tab Detection Works

+The extension uses a scoring system with 4 criteria to detect if a tab was opened via the "New Tab" button:

+### Detection Criteria (scored out of 4):

+1. **New Tab URL** - URL is `chrome://newtab/`, `about:blank`, or similar new tab page
+2. **Is Active** - Tab is immediately active (New Tab button behavior)
+3. **Has No Opener** - No `openerTabId` (not opened from another tab/link)
+4. **New Tab Title** - Title is "New Tab", empty, or similar

+### Scoring:
+- **3-4/4**: Detected as New Tab button → Tab gets moved to front
+- **0-2/4**: Not detected as New Tab button → Tab stays in place

+### Examples:
+- **Ctrl+T / New Tab button**: ✅ Typically scores 4/4 and gets moved
+- **Right-click link → Open in new tab**: ❌ Usually scores 1-2/4, stays in place
+- **Ctrl+Click link**: ❌ Usually scores 1/4, stays in place
+- **Duplicate tab**: ❌ Usually scores 0-1/4, stays in place

+The console shows the detailed scoring for each new tab, so you can see exactly why tabs are or aren't being moved.

 ## Project Structure